strapi/documentation/docusaurus/docs/cloud/advanced/email.md

 3. Add the required environment variables specific to the email provider.
 4. Click **Save**.

-Below are the required environment variables for each email provider.
+Below are the required environment variables for each email provider.clea

 <Tabs groupId="env-var">
 <TabItem value="sendgrid" label="SendGrid">